borgmatic-collective/borgmatic/docs/how-to/make-per-application-backups.md

 the [variable interpolation
 feature](https://torsion.org/borgmatic/docs/how-to/add-preparation-and-cleanup-steps-to-backups/#variable-interpolation)
-for command hooks, but the constants feature lets you substitute your own custom values into anywhere in the entire configuration file.
+for command hooks, but the constants feature lets you substitute your own custom values into any option values in the entire configuration file.

 Here's an example usage: